Serving all of Canada. Book a consultation with us.

 Most Common Types of Disability Claims in Canada

-In 2012, nearly 4 million Canadians reported a disability, including roughly 15 percent of Ontarians, according to Employment and Social Development Canada (ESDC).
+In 2022, roughly 8 million Canadians had one or more disabilities that limited them in their daily activities.
+According to Statistics Canada, that’s more than 27% of Canadians aged 15 years or older.
 Fortunately, disabled persons can file a claim for either long- or short-term disability as long as they meet their insurance qualifications.

 • pain (9.7 percent).